• Proposed

 Geographic range

-From southern British Columbia, Canada south through the Coast range into northern California, USA, and the Cascade Range into southern Oregon.
-Also reported from a single site in northern Idaho and Colorado.
+Ramaria aurantiisiccescensis is known from southern British Columbia, Canada south through the Coast range into northern California, USA, and the Cascade Range into southern Oregon (Mycoportal Dec 2024).
+It is also reported from single sites in northern Arizona and Colorado (Mycoportal Dec 2024).

 Population and Trends

-Population occurs over a widespread area, with continuous records in the Cascade Range, and some disjunct outliers in northern California, Idaho and Colorado.
-Currently known from ~40 locations (Siegel et al. 2019, Mycoportal 2021).
-Data to fully assess trends is lacking.
+The species occurs over a widespread area from British Columbia into California, with continuous records in the Cascade Range, and some disjunct outliers in northern California, /Arizona and Colorado.
+Currently known from ~40 locations (Siegel et al. 2019, Mycoportal 2023).
+Data to fully assess its population size and trends are lacking.
+However, given the challenge in identifying species of Ramaria, its broad distribution range, its population size likely is too large to trigger a threat category.

 Population Trend: Uncertain